vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_mainloop_code.md

 With this, we now have a fine command buffer that is recorded and ready to be dispatched into the gpu.
 We could call VkQueueSubmit already, but its going to be of little use right now as we need to also connect the syncronization structures for the logic to interact correctly with the swapchain.

 We will be using `vkQueueSubmit2` for submitting our commands.
 This is part of syncronization-2 and is an updated version of the older `VkQueueSubmit` from vulkan 1.0.
 The function call requires a `VkSubmitInfo2` which contains the information on the semaphores used as part of the submit, and we can give it a Fence so that we can check for that submit to be finished executing.
 `VkSubmitInfo2` requires `VkSemaphoreSubmitInfo` for each of the semaphores it uses, and a `VkCommandBufferSubmitInfo` for the command buffers that will be enqueued as part of the submit.
-Lets add all those into vk_initializers so that we can use them.
+Lets check the vkinit functions for those.

 <!-- codegen from tag init_submit on file E:\ProgrammingProjects\vulkan-guide-2\shared/vk_initializers.cpp -->
 ```cpp